This post may contain affiliate links. Read my full disclosure policy.

-- Sauté onion, ginger, celery and apple until softened about 3 minutes.
+- Sauté onion, ginger, celery and apple until softened about 3 minutes (we use coconut oil or avocado oil).
 Add the cooked and drained split peas, curry powder, pepper, cayenne, salt, and broth.
 Simmer for 20 minutes.
 Turn heat off.

 - Add coconut milk, peas, and cilantro.
 Blend together (with a blender, food processor or immersion blender) until smooth.
 If you like a little more texture reserve 2 cups of soup and blend the rest, combine together and gently reheat to serve.
 Add lemon juice, then adjust lemon and salt to taste.

 Garnish with fresh cilantro, a drizzle of coconut cream or yogurt.